kingluddite/web-dev-notes/frontend/js/react/wesbos/18-firebase.md

 ## What is [Firebase](https://firebase.google.com/)?
 Think of it at one really big object.
 That fits nicely with React because `State` is one really big object.

-We can sync our `State` with Firebase and when any of our State changes they all will automatically sync with Firebase
+We can sync our `state` with Firebase and when any of our `state` changes they all will automatically sync with Firebase

 ### You could have multiple browsers open
 Change one item and they all change in all browsers at the same time